Marks And Spencer PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by Marks And Spencer, PPI was usually added to a customer's policy by Marks And Spencer, in some cases without their knowledge.
-Marks And Spencer were known to disapprove a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Marks And Spencer, PPI may have been added to a customer's policy by Marks And Spencer, in some cases without their knowledge.
+Marks And Spencer may have declined a credit application if PPI was refused by the customer.

 Marks And Spencer PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Marks And Spencer.

-There are many examples of Marks And Spencer mis-selling PPI, some consumers were not even made aware by Marks And Spencer that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Marks And Spencer that it was optional.
+There are many examples of Marks And Spencer mis-selling PPI, some consumers were not even made aware by Marks And Spencer that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Marks And Spencer that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Marks And Spencer, and this was not explained to you at the point of sale, then you would be due PPI compensation from Marks And Spencer.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Marks And Spencer, and this was not demonstrated to you at the point of sale, then you would be due compensation from Marks And Spencer.